 For more information contact B.E.S.O. sponsors: Dr. Roxanne Allsup-Cuellar or Dr. Maria De la Colina

-Chapter Counselor in San Marcos: Dr. Nathan Bond, NathanBond@txstate.edu
+Chapter Counselor in San Marcos and Round Rock: Dr. Nathan Bond, NathanBond@txstate.edu

 - Monthly professional development meetings